paulsemenyuk/DE_101-Lab-1.1/readme.md

 git add .#step one to add a saved file.
 Moves the file to stage

 git commit -m "Upadet" #always add a message for a commit

+git push #to push the update to GitHub
 </code>